davide-moletta/NetSecLab-SNORT/README.md

  2a.
 Second exercise alert ping from a source IP to a destination IP not together 2b.
 A restring only to specific flag
  3a.
 Third exercise use different protocol to generate an alert for the scapy packet 3b.
-Restringing to SYN/ACK
+Restringing to ACK (*A for SYN/ACK or RST/ACK)
- 4. Fourth exercise something on ports 53 (allow company dns and not allow external ‘use variables’ or same subnet)
+ 4. Fourth exercise something on ports 53 (allow company dns 8i.103 and not allow external ‘use variables for Home Network’ or same subnet)
  5. On user agent (RegEx)
  6. Fifth exercise (common with group5) alert SQL injection and add a message to the rule
  7. Port scanning (other module)